GET YOUR NEXT BIG IDEA TRANSFORMED INTO DIGITAL REALITY

 What’s not okay:

 MailChimp makes it possible to get more mileage out of your e-newsletter by sharing it socially on Twitter and/or Facebook.
 You’ll find this in the “setup” section when you create the campaign.
 Simply follow the commands to link your social media accounts to MailChimp, click the boxes, and write the post or tweet.
 Not only does this provide more content for your social channels, it also helps promote your e-newsletter to your social network.By Shelley Johansson.
-Read about Shelley on our Meet Our Staff page or visit on Google+.
+Read about Shelley on our Meet Our Staff page.